apedretti/javascript-clickable-wheel/README.md

 Javascript Clickable Wheel
 ==========================

 Clickable Wheel Menu made using JavaScript (+ jQuery) and CSS3 properties.
-Compatible with PCs and tablets (I've tested it on an iPad).
+Compatible with PCs and tablets (tested on an iPad 2).

 Here's the explaining post: